|

 Bernie Nolan, who had been performing in the UK touring production, was due to take over the role of Mrs. Johnstone in the West End, but she is offered a part in the TV soap opera Brookside and takes that instead.
 As a result her sister Denise ends up as Mrs. Johnstone!

-On 7th August she returns for a week while Denise Nolan takes a short holiday and then returns again for a longer run on 9th October.
+Lyn Paul returns to Blood Brothers on 7th August for a week while Denise Nolan takes a short holiday, then comes back again for a longer run on 9th October.

 Blood Brothers leaflet